redorkulated/protopng/packages/python3/README.md

 By design there are no requirements needed to be installed for this module to work; only the [python built-in modules](https://docs.python.org/3/py-modindex.html) are needed.

 ## Example
-A very simple example of how to use the protopng python module
+A very basic example of how to use the protopng python module
 ```
 import protopng
 # Generate the encoded protobuf data using the standard compiled protobuf interface